HEALTH FEATURE ARCHIVE

-- After the rescue of survivors, the primary public health concerns are clean drinking water, food, shelter, and medical care for
+- After the rescue of survivors, the primary public health concerns are clean drinking water, food, shelter, and medical care for injuries.

-can pose health risks such as contaminated water and food supplies.
+- Flood waters can pose health risks such as contaminated water and food supplies.

 - Loss of shelter leaves people vulnerable to insect exposure, heat, and other environmental hazards.

 - Medical care is critical in areas where little medical care exists.

 - Natural disasters do not necessarily cause an

 increase in infectious disease outbreaks.
 However, contaminated water and food supplies as

 well as the lack of shelter and medical care may have a secondary effect of